Waghai: Demographics

-The population is about 1,75,000, of which 92% are local tribal people called "Dangi".
+The population is about 7,500 of which 92% are local tribal people called "Dangi".
+"Dangi" are also referred as Inland Jarawa.
+They are much like the Jarawa Tribe but are more civilized & can speak Wagahi & Dangi Language.
 Others are mixed people of India like Gujarati, Punjabi, Marathi, South Indian etc.

 Economy

 Waghai is the business place for the whole district; it is the main Gateway to enter Dang District.

 Attractions

 Gira Falls

 Gira Falls A km. off the Saputara-Waghai Road leads to a vast clearing where the picturesque Gira Falls emerging from the Khapri tributary can be viewed.
 An absolute must from June to November.
 Visitors can get refreshments from a small tea and snack stall.
 Picnic Huts make it an ideal spot for relaxing and picnicking.There is also a botanical garden which is also a good attraction for tourist.

 Botanical Garden

 It is a large (24-hectare) garden with 1,400 varieties of plants from all over India.
 The amateur nature lover can marvel at different varieties of bamboo like the Chinese Bamboo, Golden Bamboo, Beer Bottle Bamboo, etc. and enjoy strolling along the beautiful walkways each lined with different species of tree.
 Visitors can also pick up cactus plants and enjoy a picnic at the picnic spot in the garden.
 Permission is required to enter.
 Drinking water and toilet facilities are available.